TL:DR

 Verbal assault in the workplace includes threatening language, slurs, derogatory comments, and sustained offensive remarks targeting an individual's protected characteristics.
 Unlike physical harassment, verbal harassment leaves no visible marks — but its psychological impact can be severe and long-lasting.

-Psychological abuse, mental abuse, and emotional abuse in the workplace — sometimes called workplace bullying or mobbing — involve deliberate, repeated behavior designed to undermine, isolate, humiliate, or destabilize an employee.
+Psychological or Emotional abuse in the workplace — sometimes called workplace bullying or mobbing — involve deliberate, repeated behavior designed to undermine, isolate, humiliate, or destabilize an employee.

 Common behaviors that constitute psychological and emotional abuse at work include: